Simone Biles dazzles in her return from a 2-year layoff to dominate the US Classic

 She finished with a Yurchenko double-pike vault, a roundoff onto the table followed by two back flips with her hands clasped behind her knees.
 It’s a vault she toyed with in 2021 hoping to pull off in Tokyo.

 It never happened.
-It still might be in Paris.
-She hopped a little bit after landing as the arena exploded, her 15.400 more than a full point better than any of the other 30+ athletes managed.
+It still might in Paris.
+She hopped a little bit after landing as the arena exploded, her 15.400 more than a full point better than any of the other 30-plus athletes managed.

 The Classic is considered a warm-up of sorts.
 The U.S. Championships are later this month, with the world championships coming in October and the Olympics less than a year out.